rdnsx/Bedrock-Status/readme.md

    cd Bedrock-Status
    ```

 3. Modify the `docker-compose.yml` file to set your desired environment variables.
-Specifically, you can set the `SERVER` environment variable to the domain of the Minecraft Bedrock server you want to monitor.
+Specifically, you can set the `SERVER` environment variable to the domain of the Minecraft server you want to monitor.

    ```yaml
    services: